Clive A. Burden LTD. Rare Maps, Antique Atlases, Books and Decorative Prints

 Lackington, Allen & Co.
 Temple of the Muses Finsbury Square, London, 1806

-Octavo (185 x 115 mm.), contemporary half red calf, marbled paper boards, gilt ruled, with original paper title label affixed to the upper board, upper board wearing loose, light wear.
+Octavo (185 x 115 mm.), contemporary marbled paper boards, rebacked in red morocco, gilt ruled, with original paper title label affixed to the upper board, spine with gilt ruled bands.
 With ornate engraved title, Preface dated March 1803, half title ‘England’, 42 circular maps of the English counties, half title ‘Wales’, 12 maps of the Welsh counties, all in FULL EARLY WASH COLOUR, each with typographic text below, a double page map of England and Wales in early outline colour, blank leaf with manuscript table, Index leaf, some light show through on a few maps to the versos, some offsetting to final map, otherwise in good condition.

 Stock number: 10221